 The Celestron PowerSeeker 127EQ reflector telescope is part of the PowerSeeker series, which was specially designed for aspiring astronomers, and is the most high-quality model out of all of them.
 What is more, the premium quality you’ll get to enjoy with the Celestron PowerSeeker 127 telescope comes at an affordable price!
 It represents the perfect combination of quality, price, and power.

-A rather portable telescope, Celestron 127 EQ PowerSeeker telescope fits any type of car truck, not to mention that you will have enough space to add even some extra luggage for camping, or for a picnic.
+A rather portable telescope, the Celestron PowerSeeker 127 EQ telescope fits any type of car truck, not to mention that you will have enough space to add even some extra luggage for camping, or for a picnic.
 Designed to give all beginners an affordable and powerful equipment, this telescope will exceed all your expectations (it did exceed ours).

-With a Newtonian reflector, a 127 mm (5 inches) aperture and a 1000 mm focal length, this telescope is all a starter needs.
-You may even call it a crossing telescope, as it makes a perfect passage from the first level of astronomy to mid-intermediate level.
+This Newtonian reflector has a 127mm (5 inches) aperture and a 1000mm focal length.
+You may call it a crossing telescope, as it makes a perfect passage from the first level of astronomy to mid-intermediate level.
 Also, this model is the perfect gift for someone passionate about astronomy, who has never had the chance to buy something more powerful than a pair of binoculars.

 From a technical point of view, PowerSeeker has all coated optical glass components to bring clarity and brightness to your images.
 The Celestron PowerSeeker 127 EQ telescope includes 2 eyepieces of 20mm (0.79 in – 50x magnification), and a 4mm one (0.16 in – 250x magnification), plus a 3x Barlow lens.
 This gives it a viewing power hundreds of times greater than that of binoculars!

-Ample optical performance and portability, these are the key words of this telescope.
-This is all an amateur astronomer wants!
-Changing from binoculars or simple industrial-made telescopes to a tool that is both powerful and portable, may be a small step to the next level.
+Ample optical performance and portability, these are the keywords for this telescope.
+Changing from binoculars or simple industrial-made telescopes to a tool that is both powerful and portable is definitely a step to the next level.

-Pros and Cons to Using the Celestron 127 EQ PowerSeeker
+Pros & Cons to Using the Celestron PowerSeeker 127 EQ